Epidemiology & Public Health

 Master of Science, Mathematics and Statistics, East Tennessee State University

 Bachelor of Science, Electrical Engineering, Harbin Institute of Technology, Harbin, China

-Dr. Chen is a biostatistician with a research focus on modeling large biomedical data with complex and organized structures.
-For example, he develops methods modeling the spatiotemporal dependence in neuroimaging data, linkage disequilibrium in genetics data, co-expression graph structure in omics data, and inference for edges in group-level graphs.
-Besides population-level statistical inference, he is also interested in individual-level inference by developing novel machine learning models that take into account the complex and organized dependence patterns between high-throughput features.
-Dr. Chen also has extensive experience in biostatistical collaborative research including clinical trial design and analysis, environmental health, infectious disease, and cancer research.
+Dr. Chen is a biostatistician specializing in modeling complex structured biomedical data, including spatiotemporal dependence in neuroimaging, linkage disequilibrium in genetics, co-expression graph structures in omics, and group-level graph edge inference.
+He is also involved in developing machine learning models for individual-level inference, considering complex dependencies between high-throughput features.
+Dr. Chen has broad experience in collaborative biostatistical research, including clinical trials, environmental health, infectious disease, and cancer research.

 Lab website: https://www.umdbright.com/

 Big Data, machine learning, clinical trial design/analysis, network/graph statistics, neuroimaging statistics (MRI, EEG, fMRI, MRS, and DTI data), genomics and proteomics, Bayesian modeling, spatiotemporal models, and optimization.

 - Lu, T$., Zhang, Y., Kochunov, P., Hong, E., & Chen, S#(2023).
 Network method for voxel-pair-level brain connectivity analysis under spatial-contiguity constraints.
 Annals of Applied Statistics, in press.